Human Subjects Research

 Email: cuhs@harvard.edu

-The mission of the HUA IRB is to protect the rights and welfare of participants in the studies conducted by Harvard researchers, and it does so in part by partnering with researchers to understand the risks and benefits of participation in their projects.
-The guiding ethical principles of the IRB—respect for persons, beneficence, and justice—are embodied in the "Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects of Research."
+The mission of the HUA IRB is to protect the rights and welfare of subjects in studies conducted by Harvard researchers.
+It achieves this by partnering with researchers to understand the risks and benefits of their studies, and by evaluating the informed consent process for subjects.
+The IRB’s guiding ethical principles—respect for persons, beneficence, and justice—are outlined in The Belmont Report.

-Applications to the IRB must be submitted through the Electronic Submission, Tracking and Reporting system (ESTR).
 Please consult the HUA IRB website or contact the HUA IRB office at 617-496-2847 or cuhs@harvard.edu to find out more information about:

 - The types of research that require IRB review,